phogolabs/prana/README.md

 By default the command will place the generated code in single `schema.go` file in `$PWD/database/model` package for the default database schema.
 Any other schemas will be placed in the same package but in separate files.
-You can control the behavior by passing `--keep-schema` flag which will cause each schema to be generated in own package under the `/$PWD/database/model` package.
+You can control the behavior by passing `--keep-schema-as-package` flag which will cause each schema to be generated in own package under the `/$PWD/database/model` package.

 You can print the source code without generating a package by executing the following command: